robfairh/arfc.github.io/software/moltres/wiki/input_example.md

   these files identifies the property that each conveys.
 For example the file containing the fuel fission cross sections is in this example `newt_msre_fuel_FISSXS.txt`.
 Each of these files contains an interpolation table.
-The left column (column 1) is temperatures.
-The remaining columns contain the macroscopic constants for different energy groups corresponding to the tabulated temperatures, e.g. column 2 contains the constants for energy group 1, column 3 contains the constants for energy group 2, etc. The set of tables used in this example were generated with Newt, part of the SCALE code system.
+The left column (column 1) is temperature.
+The remaining columns contain the macroscopic constants for different energy groups corresponding to the tabulated temperature, e.g. column 2 contains the constants for energy group 1, column 3 contains the constants for energy group 2, etc. The set of tables used in this example were generated with NEWT, part of the SCALE code system.
 Serpent, OpenMC, or any other macroscopic cross section generator may be used to create these simple input tables.
 - `interp_type`: The type of fitting/interpolation to be carried out on the